andreyBelov/jogging-tracker-api/README.md

 - For user statistics: streaming resultset of records one by one in order to avoid memory consumption leading to OutOfMemoryError
 - Flexible specification-based approach for building dynamic sql queries
 - Mapstruct-based mapping avoids Entity <-> DTO mapping boilerplate
-# What can be done better, but there was not enough time:
+# What can be done better
 1) more tests
 2) additional annotations to make OpenApiSpec clearer